-a.
+- a.
 Once a SUP has been granted, the approved use may only be enlarged, extended, increased in intensity or relocated under the conditions of a major or minor amendment, unless, in approving the initial application for a SUP the City specifically established an alternative procedure for future expansion or enlargement.
-The provisions for nonconforming uses and vested rights do not supersede this requirement, unless the specially permitted use is no longer a use permitted by right or as a special use in the assigned zoning category.
+The provisions for nonconforming uses and vested rights do not supersede this requirement, unless the specially permitted use is no longer a use permitted by right or as a special use in the assigned zoning category. - b.

-b.
 The terms of approval shall be set by City Council.
 Special Use Permits are granted to the property, and not to the landowner.
-Therefore, the Permit shall be transferable upon sale.

-8. Expiration of Approval of Special Use Permits

-- a.
-A Special Use Permit shall automatically lapse and become null and void if: - i. the applicant fails to satisfy any condition that was imposed as part of the approval of the SUP or that was made under the terms of any development agreement, within the time limits established for satisfaction of such condition or - ii. the applicant fails to submit a subsequent development application required by the Code within the time so required.
-If no time limit for satisfaction of conditions is specified in the decision on the development application, the time shall be presumed to be one year from the date the decision was made;

-the Special Use involves physical improvements that have not been substantially initiated within one (1) year of the date of approval or authorization approval of the SUP:

-after starting construction, the construction is discontinued for a period of one (1) iv. year or more; or b.
-Effect of Expiration i.
+Therefore, the Permit shall be transferable upon sale. - 8.
+Expiration of Approval of Special Use Permits - a.
+A Special Use Permit shall automatically lapse and become null and void if: - the applicant fails to satisfy any condition that was imposed as part of the approval of the SUP or that was made under the terms of any development agreement, within the time limits established for satisfaction of such condition or term: - ii. the applicant fails to submit a subsequent development application required by the Code within the time so required.
+If no time limit for satisfaction of conditions is specified in the decision on the development application, the time shall be presumed to be one year from the date the decision was made; - iii. the Special Use involves physical improvements that have not been substantially initiated within one (1) year of the date of approval or authorization approval of the SUP; - iv. after starting construction, the construction is discontinued for a period of one (1) year or more; or - v.
+No physical improvements are made, and a Certificate of Occupancy is not issued for the Special Use within two (2) years of the date of approval or authorization.

+b.
+Effect of Expiration

+i.
 No Certificate of Occupancy shall be issued after approval lapses unless the approval or authorization is renewed.